 The Sun's Color in Space

 Now, imagine you are an astronaut floating in space, far away from the Earth's atmosphere.
-When you look at the sun from this vantage point, you would see it as white.
+Worth adding: when you look at the sun from this vantage point, you would see it as white.
 This is because all the colors of sunlight are present, and there is no atmosphere to scatter the blue light away.
 Without the scattering effect of the atmosphere, the sun appears in its true color: white.

 Trends and Latest Developments: Shifting Perspectives on Solar Observation